Case Brief: MOHD.AHMED KHAN VS. SHAH BANO BEGUM

 MOHD.AHMED KHAN VS. SHAH BANO BEGUM

 Citations: 1985(3) SCR 844 or, 1985(2) SCC 556 or, AIR1985 SC 945.
-FACTS: · The plaintiff, SHAH BANO BEGUM, and the respondent, MOHD.
+FACTS: · The respondent, SHAH BANO BEGUM, and the petitioner, MOHD.
 AHMED KHAN, who was an affluent and well known advocate in INDORE, was married in 1932.
-And then they had 5 children from the marriage. · After 14 years, the respondent took a younger woman as his new wife. · In 1975, the plaintiff who was 62 years old at that time was disowned by her husband and was thrown out along with her children from her matrimonial house. · In April 1978, the respondent stopped giving maintenance of rupees 200 per month as he promised before.
-The plaintiff filed a suit in lower court, against her husband (respondent), under section 125 of CODE OF CRIMINAL PROCEDURE (CrPC). · In November1978, the respondent gave divorce to the plaintiff by articulating “TRIPLE TALAQ” and which was irrevocable. · After the respondent pronounced the irrevocable “TRIPLE TALAQ” he took a safeguard that since because of this divorce the plaintiff has been terminated from being the respondent’s legal wife and due to that the respondent was not accountable to furnish her with maintenance or alimony.
-Except the amount prescribed under Islamic law which was in total of rupees 5,400 as “MEHR”. · The lower court gave the judgement in the favour of plaintiff and directed the respondent to give the maintenance of rupees 25 per month to the plaintiff.
-Then · The plaintiff appealed in high court as to alter the amount of maintenance decided by the lower court. · The high court gave the judgement in which it increased the amount of maintenance from rupees 25 to rupees 179.20 every month.
-Then · The respondent appealed in the Supreme Court by saying after divorce he cannot keep any form of alliance or connection to his divorced wife as it is not allowed by the Islamic law, and it is “HARAM” in ‘ISLAM’ so he is not legally entitled to maintain, his divorced wife, plaintiff.
+And then they had 5 children from the marriage. · After 14 years, the petitionertook a younger woman as his new wife. · In 1975, the respondent, who was 62 years old at that time was disowned by her husband and was thrown out along with her children from her matrimonial house. · In April 1978, the petitioner stopped giving maintenance of rupees 200 per month as he promised before.
+Shah Bano filed a suit in lower court, against her husband (petitioner in SC), under section 125 of CODE OF CRIMINAL PROCEDURE (CrPC). · In November1978, the respondent gave divorce to the plaintiff by articulating “TRIPLE TALAQ” and which was irrevocable. · After the respondent pronounced the irrevocable “TRIPLE TALAQ” he took a safeguard that since because of this divorce the plaintiff has been terminated from being the respondent’s legal wife and due to that the respondent was not accountable to furnish her with maintenance or alimony.
+Except the amount prescribed under Islamic law which was in total of rupees 5,400 as “MEHR”. · The lower court gave the judgement in the favour of Shah Bano and directed Mohd Ahmed to give the maintenance of rupees 25 per month to the plaintiff.
+Then · Shah Bano appealed in high court as to alter the amount of maintenance decided by the lower court. · The high court gave the judgement in which it increased the amount of maintenance from rupees 25 to rupees 179.20 every month.
+Then Mohd Ahmed appealed in the Supreme Court by saying after divorce he cannot keep any form of alliance or connection to his divorced wife as it is not allowed by the Islamic law, and it is “HARAM” in ‘ISLAM’ so he is not legally entitled to maintain, his divorced wife, plaintiff.

 ISSUES: · Whether section 125 of Code of Criminal Procedure (CrPC), is concerned with Muslims or not. · Whether uniform civil code applies to all the religions or not. · Whether the amount of “MEHR” given by husband on divorce in Islamic law is adequate to get the husband rid or is liable to maintain his wife or not.

-And the plaintiff was unable to maintain herself and she was legally married to him and has been divorced by her husband and has not remarried so, she was entitled to claim the maintenance by her husband.
-But the contentions of the respondent was that as according to the Islamic law, after irrevocable divorce “TRIPLE TALAQ” which was his prerogative under Islamic law, the plaintiff had ceased to be his wife and therefore he was under no obligation to provide maintenance for her as except prescribed under the Islamic law which was in total of Rs.
+And the plaintiff (plaintiff in lower case and respondent at SC) was unable to maintain herself and she was legally married to him and has been divorced by her husband and has not remarried so, she was entitled to claim the maintenance by her husband.
+But the contentions of Mohd Ahmed was that as according to the Islamic law, after irrevocable divorce “TRIPLE TALAQ” which was his prerogative under Islamic law, the plaintiff had ceased to be his wife and therefore he was under no obligation to provide maintenance for her as except prescribed under the Islamic law which was in total of Rs.
 5,400 as “MEHR”.
 And he cannot keep any form of alliance or connection to his divorced wife as it is not allowed by the Islamic law, and it is “HARAM” in ‘ISLAM’ so he is not legally entitled to maintain, his divorced wife, plaintiff.

 JUDGEMENT After the appeal of the respondent the matter was then heard by a five judge bench.
 The five judge bench was composed of Chief Justice CHANDRACHUD, RANGNATH MISHRA, D.A.
 DESAI, O.CHINNAPPA REDDY, and E.S.
 VENKATARAMIAH.
 On 23 April 1985, Supreme Court in a unanimous and like- minded decision, dismissed the appeal and confirmed the judgement of the High Court.
 Supreme Court concluded that “there is no conflict between the provisions of section 125 and those of the Muslim Personal Law on the question of the Muslim husband’s obligation to provide maintenance for a divorced wife who is unable to maintain herself”.
 After referring to the Quran, holding it to the greatest authority on the subject, it held that there is no doubt that the Quran imposes an obligation on the Muslim husband to make provision for or to provide maintenance to his divorced wife.
 The Supreme Court invoked section 125 of Code of Criminal Procedure, which applies to everyone regardless of caste, creed, or religion.
 It ruled that Shah Bano be given maintenance money, similar to alimony.
 Supreme Court in case duly held that, since responsibility of Muslim husband towards her divorced wife is limited to the extent of “IDDAT” period, even though this situation does not contemplates the rule of law that is mentioned in section 125 of Crpc.,1973.
 Thus at the end, after very long procedure court finally concluded that the husband’s legal liability will come to an end if divorced wife is competent to maintain herself.
 But this situation will be reversed in the case when wife is not able to finance or maintain herself after the “iddat” period, she will be entitle to receive maintenance or alimony under section 125 of CrPC.